k-kochhar/k-kochhar/README.md

 # Hey, I’m Kshitij Kochhar 👋

 ## 🎓 About Me
-I’m a **junior CS major at UMD** who loves building stuff.
+I’m a **junior CS major at the University of Maryland** who loves building stuff.
 I’m interested in solving real-world problems with code, which is something I explore through startups and hackathons.

 ## 🛠 What I’m Working On
 - **Engauge** – helping students make sense of lectures in real-time